Freight Shipping from Seattle to Columbus

 How much does it cost to ship freight from Seattle to Columbus?

-Full truckload (FTL) rates from Seattle, WA to Columbus, OH currently range from $5,614-$6,919 for a standard dry van load over the 2,611-mile route.
+Full truckload (FTL) rates from Seattle, WA to Columbus, OH currently range $5,614-$6,919 (roughly $2.16-$2.65 per mile over 2,611 miles).
 LTL shipments typically cost $1,636-$2,619 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Columbus?